ericbulloch/kwmd/write_ups/vuln_hub/mr_robot.md

 `dirb http://10.22.1.112`

+#### First Key

 The output mentioned a few things.
-I started out with the robots.txt file.
+I started out with the robots.txt file to see what directories are available that they don't want indexed.
 The output was the following:

 ```txt
 User-agent: *